 Meanwhile, the propaganda war against Germany had in fact started on the eve of World War 1 - two years before the Lusitania tragedy - when the British public was fed a diet of official lies, exaggerations and half-truths to justify Britain's entry into the war.
 A British Parliamentary War Aims Committee convinced the public that Britain was being reluctantly pulled into war by the barbarism of the Germans who had just invaded Belgium.
 This committee, as Phillip Knightley has described it in his extraordinary book The First Casualty, was responsible for spreading wild rumours about the invasion.
-Belgian nuns were reportedly violated, children mutilated and thousands of innocent civilians lined up and slaughtered.
-In 1915, a further committee of supposedly independent lawyers and historians under Lord Bryce, Britain's former ambassador to the USA, produced the Bryce Report into alleged German atrocities.
+Belgian nuns were reportedly violated, children mutilated and thousands of innocent civilians lined up and slaughtered.9 In 1915, a further committee of supposedly independent lawyers and historians under Lord Bryce, Britain's former ambassador to the USA, produced the Bryce Report into alleged German atrocities.
 It did everything it could to create public animosity against the Germans with a timeless ploy - the atrocity story.
-Murder, lust and pillage, according to the report were occurring "on a scale"
+Murder, lust and pillage, according to the report were occurring "on a scale unparalleled in any war between civilised nations during the last three centuries."